ckswilliams/modOpenREM/docs/charts.rst

    Figure 9: Pie chart of study workload per hour in a day

-For example, the number of studies carried out on each day of the week (figures 8 and 9).

-Clicking on a segment takes you to a pie chart that shows the number of events per hour over that day.
+Each segment represents a day of the week, and shows the number of events that have taken place on that day (figure 8).
+Clicking on one of the segments will take you to a pie chart that shows the number of events per on that day (figure 9).

 ********************
 Exporting chart data